 Before I delve into the details, I want to make a few comments.

 First, although I’m a Cisco employee, Cisco does not compensate me for mentioning any Cisco products in this post (on that note, and as applicable to this entire blog, all the comments made by me are my own views and not those of Cisco).

 Second, I’ve included links to the products I own so that you won’t have to waste time researching for them if you like them (disclosure – some of those are affiliate links).

 Third, keep in mind that I have designed the perfect office for me – someone who’s uber-obsessed with productivity.
 Given that I’m usually quite busy running multi-million dollar projects, pursuing graduate studies, participating in the community and contributing to a few side hobbies – all mainly from home – every minute wasted counts against spending more time with my family and friends, which I enjoy the most.
 Hence, I’ve designed my workspace in such a way as to save time and increase productivity from every possible angle.
 Having said that, some of the tips might be a little bit overboard for you and you don’t really need to apply all of them.
 Use what you need and modify accordingly.

-Here’s a photo of my newly-minted home office.
-The numbers in the picture refer to the tips below (you might want open the pic in a new window so you view it in full-size as you read through).
+The photo above is of my newly-minted home office.
+The numbers in the picture refer to the tips below (so you might want open the picture in a new window so you view it in full-size as you read through).

 14 Tips for Designing a Productive Home Office

 - The PC: 90% of my time is spent on my laptop, so it’s positioned front and center, and everything else revolves around me being fixated in that spot most of the time.
 I use a Lenovo Thinkpad